hackclub/assemble/covid-policy.md

-# COVID policy
+# COVID documentation

 > _:information_source: This document is a work-in-progress draft.
 Please don't quote this as an official document until this message is removed._

-Policy and implementation is handled by the **Covid working group**.
-If you have any questions, or need to contact someone about this policy, please reach out to them.
+Documentation and implementation is handled by the **Covid working group**.
+If you have any questions, or need to contact someone about these docs, please reach out to them.

 | name          | github       | email                       |
 | ------------- | ------------ | --------------------------- |